-Complete Monster: The Joker may be shaping up to be one, starting with his Moral Event Horizon.
+Complete Monster: The Joker, starting with his Moral Event Horizon.
 After finding out Harley was secretly helping the Green Goblin, the Joker shoots her.
 Later, after tricking the heroes into thinking The Punisher shot him, the Joker leads Harley away as they try to escape.
 The Joker assures Harley he wasn't going to leave her there to die...and then hits her to the ground, saying this is a much better spot.
 When he comes back from the dead in Rorsarch and Deadpool 2, he kills a mook who sold him out in a very painful and thankfully offscreen manner, then shoots Rorsarch.

 Ever since his introduction, Deadpool has become just as popular, maybe even moreso.